UBC-DSCI/introduction-to-datascience-python/source/intro.md

 Non-Official & Non-Aboriginal languages,Amharic,22465,12785,200,33670
 ```

-To load this data into R so that we can do things with it (e.g., perform
+To load this data into Python so that we can do things with it (e.g., perform
 analyses or create data visualizations), we will need to use a *function.* \index{function} A
-function is a special word in R that takes instructions (we call these
+function is a special word in Python that takes instructions (we call these
 *arguments*) \index{argument} and does something.
 The function we will use to load a `.csv` file
-into R is called `read_csv`. \index{read function!read\_csv} In its most basic
+into Python is called `read_csv`. \index{read function!read\_csv} In its most basic
 use-case, `read_csv` expects that the data file:

 - has column names (or *headers*),